|

 group means.

-family of statistics
+A family of

-used when there are
+statistics used when

-more than one
+there are more than

-independent variable,
+one independent

-more than one
+variable, more than

-dependent variable or
+variable or both.

-tests (e.g.,
+Statistical tests

-Fisher’s LSD.
-Tukeys
+(e.g., Fisher’s LSD.

-HSD, Scheffe’s Test)
+Scheffe’s Test) that

-that are used with
+are used with pairs

-pairs of means.
+of means.

 Usually

-conducted after a test
+conducted after a

-of all means together.
+test of all means

 DESIGNING